rofrol/dotfiles/README.md

 rm -rf dotfiles
 ```

+## mpv standalone

 On Windows run cmd.exe as Administrator.
 Then

 ```
 mklink /D %APPDATA%\mpv %USERPROFILE\.config\mpv
 ```

+for mpv from scoop, go to scoop section

 ## Ubuntu packages